Delay propagation patterns in Japan's domestic air transport network: Conclusion

 There are many other interesting future directions.
 First, we only examined one year, 2019, but it would be interesting to investigate the delay propagation patterns over a more extended period.
 The structure of air transport networks can change drastically in response to socio-economic events or airlines' strategic decisions \citep{sugishita2021recurrence}.
 Upon these events, the delay propagation patterns could also change significantly.
+For example, the COVID-19 pandemic had a significant impact on the aviation industry.
+The delay propagation patterns may have changed considerably, and it is worth analyzing whether the results obtained in this study would still hold true in the post-pandemic period.
 Additionally, factors such as the construction of airport runways and changes in air traffic control could significantly impact the overall delay propagation structure of the network.
 Our framework can be used to investigate these aspects as well.
-Second, it would be worth investigating the interplay between community structure and delay propagation, which has not been fully explored \citep{rocha2017dynamics}.
+Second, while we analyzed only two largest airlines, ANA and JAL, future research should address the delay propagation patterns of smaller airlines.
+This could illuminate differences in delay propagation patterns between full-service carriers and low-cost carriers.
+Third, it would be worth investigating the interplay between community structure and delay propagation, which has not been fully explored \citep{rocha2017dynamics}.
 The Japanese air transport network does not have a clear community structure.
 Therefore, studying the recurrence of air transport networks in other countries or regions warrants future work.
 In air transport networks with community structures, more obvious recurrent patterns might be discovered if delays mainly propagate within the communities.
-Third, investigating delay propagation on a finer time scale within a day would be desirable.
+Fourth, investigating delay propagation on a finer time scale within a day would be desirable.
 Even if delay propagation patterns appear non-recurrent when constructing the network daily, they might be more recurrent up to a specific time of day.
-It is essential to uncover this point to enable real-time prediction and control of air traffic delays.
-Fourth, it would be interesting to integrate our framework with alternative causality tests such as nonlinear Granger causality test \citep{jia2022delay}, mutual information \citep{hlavavckova2007causality}, transfer entropy \citep{xiao2020study}, and convergent cross mapping \citep{guo2022detecting}.
+It is essential to uncover this point to enable real-time prediction of air traffic delays.
+Fifth, it would be interesting to integrate our framework with alternative causality tests such as nonlinear Granger causality test \citep{jia2022delay}, mutual information \citep{hlavavckova2007causality}, transfer entropy \citep{xiao2020study}, and convergent cross mapping \citep{guo2022detecting}.
+Sixth, controlling delay propagation is a critical challenge.
+While causality analyses can contribute to understanding the delay propagation, they are insufficient for directly proposing policies to control delays.
+For example, identified causal relationships may be influenced by unobserved confounding factors such as weather conditions.
+Therefore, properly interpreting causal relationships while considering factors like weather conditions, flight schedules, and air traffic control, and utilizing them to establish effective control strategies, remains a significant challenge in the future.